To Book an Appointment

 Here is the link https://www.blkmaxhospital.com/blogs/nutrition-week-special-whole-grains-in-our-diet

 Whole grains have long been recognized as nutritional powerhouses.
 Packed with essential nutrients, they play a pivotal role in maintaining overall health and well-being.
-As Nutrition Week encourages us to focus on balanced and wholesome eating, adopting a whole-grain diet can be an excellent step toward achieving your health goals.
+As Nutrition Week highlights the importance of balanced eating, adopting a whole-grain diet can support multiple aspects of health, but individual dietary needs and tolerances should be considered.

-A whole grain diet emphasizes the consumption of grains in their most natural form, where all three parts of the grain—bran, germ, and endosperm—are intact.
+A whole grain diet emphasizes consuming grains in their most natural form, where all three parts of the grain—bran, germ, and endosperm—are intact.

 - Bran: The outer layer rich in fiber, antioxidants, and B vitamins.